 The types of environmental chamber experiments useful for mechanism evaluation have been discussed previously (e.g., see Carter et al, 2000a-c, Carter, 2000).
-For compounds such as Texanol and most of the other types of compounds used with coatings, the most useful data is obtained using "incremental reactivity" experiments, where the effects of adding the test compound to "base case" surrogate - $NO_x$ mixtures is determined.
-Experiments using differing base case reactive organic gas (ROG) $/NO_x$ ratios and different base ROG mixtures are used to test mechanisms under different chemical conditions.
+For compounds such as Texanol, and most of the other types of compounds used with coatings, the most useful data is obtained using "incremental reactivity" experiments, where the effects of adding the test compound to "base case" surrogate - NO_x mixtures is determined.
+Experiments using differing base case reactive organic gas (ROG) / NO_x ratios and different base ROG mixtures are used to test mechanisms under different chemical conditions.
 However, because the chamber experiments will be carried out in conjunction with separate "direct reactivity" measurements, the availability of such data may reduce variety of different conditions that would need to be represented in the chamber experiments for adequate mechanism evaluation.
+This will permit experiments where other important conditions are varied, such as temperature and overall reactant concentrations.
 This will be assessed as part of this project.

 Under funding from the U.S. EPA, we are in the process of developing a "Next Generation" environmental chamber facility for mechanism evaluation and VOC reactivity assessment research.
 The objectives and current status of this project is briefly summarized in the "Related Programs" section of this proposal.
-As indicated there, we expect the new facility to be available for evaluation in the summer of 2001 and probably available for use for this and other programs in early 2002.
+As indicated there, we expect the new facility to be available for evaluation in the fall of 2001 and probably available for use for this and other programs in early 2002.
 However, our existing chambers as used in our previous studies (e.g., see Carter et al, 1995, 2000a-c) are available now and can be used where appropriate for tests and initial evaluation.

-A diagram showing the current plans for the environmental chamber enclosure is shown on Figure 1.
-The reactors will be located in a temperature-controlled housing specifically designed by a contractor specializing in refrigerated rooms and environmental enclosures.
+A schematic diagram of the environmental chamber enclosure is shown on Figure 1.
+The dual Teflon bag reactors will be located in a temperature-controlled housing specifically designed by a contractor specializing in refrigerated rooms and environmental enclosures.
 The light source will be a 200 kw argon arc light to provide a good simulation of the spectrum and intensity of sunlight under controlled conditions.
 Calculations carried out by the light source vendor indicated that best uniformity in light intensity is obtained using the configuration shown on Figure 1.
 The enclosure will be flushed with purified air to minimize contamination by pollutants permeating through the reactor walls, as tests have shown that this permeation can be non-negligible when very low concentration experiments are carried out.
+The new chamber is located in a new laboratory building specifically constructed to house it and the associated laboratory and offices.
+At the present time (early August, 2001) the construction of the chamber building, the construction of the chamber enclosure is nearly complete, and the light source and associated equipment is has just been delivered.
+Selected photographs taken during the construction of the new building, chamber housing, laboratory, and argon lamp housing are shown in Figure 2.